hipitihop/AIhome/README.md

 ./wsgi.py
 ```

+To log in the default is **admin/admin**
+You can change the password inside the web console

 # Information

 As you start using your devices around the house, the system will start to build a list of sites and the logs will start to grow